FarronF/limerick-council-meetings/meetings/2025/02/19-Meeting of the Travel & Transportation Strategic Policy Committee/Minutes - Meeting of the Travel & Transportation Strategic Policy Committee - 23rd April 2024.md

 Ms. Power read the response to both Motions as follows:

-**Limerick City and County Council has commenced preparation of the Limerick Transport Plan.**

-**On completion of The Plan the parking byelaws for all districts will be reviewed and updated**
+**Limerick City and County Council has commenced preparation of the Limerick Transport Plan.On completion of The Plan the parking byelaws for all districts will be reviewed and updatedas necessary.

-**as necessary.
 Any changes made to byelaws in the interim would be premature.**

 Cllr.
 Scanlon stated that the reply was not satisfactory, and two permits are required for the